Personality Types in the Classroom: Understanding How

 Their dominant function remains concentrated on unifying individuals and responding to their feeling dimensions values and needs.
 People belonging to the Extraverted Feeling type keep on assessing the sentimental “temperature” of the place they are in and can skillfully change the atmosphere of the place with their strong presence.

 The dominant psychological function of people of these Psychological Types is to focus on working out life’s problems logically, efficiently and promptly.
-They strive to structure and organize their surroundings such that tasks can be done as effectively and rapidly as possible.
+They strive to structure and organise their surroundings such that tasks can be done as effectively and rapidly as possible.

 When they make judgments, they concentrate on causality, logic and facts.
-Some may consider them to be brusque, but it also allows them to stay focused on their goals without becoming sidetracked by ever-changing feeling dimensions and moods.
+Some may consider them to be brusque, but it also allows them to stay focussed on their goals without becoming sidetracked by ever-changing feeling dimensions and moods.

 They value practicing stuff until gaining expertise in a specific field.
 People of these psychological types are specialists and frequently learn the subject of studies of their choice.
 They demonstrate extraordinary attention to detail, and mostly find changes before others.
 Since they value strength, they are gifted with the art of building positive traditions and routines that bring a sense of comfort and consistency in their life.